daevlin/Zero2Auto_homework/README.md

 0000008D  GetThreadContext
 ```

 It then calls this API to spawn a suspended copy of itself.
-This is starting to look like it will write the unpacked payload to a new process.
+This is starting to look like it will write the unpacked payload to a new child process.

 ![Spawn_child](spawned_child.png)

 **Cruloaders second layer**

 So.
-With that, let's looked at the unpacked/decrypted payload we dumped out earlier to see what it does.
+With that, let's look at the unpacked/decrypted payload we dumped out earlier to see what this second stage does.

 Imports of our unpacked payload does not look that suspicous